chengkuangan/Containers/kafka-connect/README.md

 ## Running the container

-You need to have Apache Kafka running in the same network.
+You need to have Apache Kafka and MongoDB running in the same network.

 ## Create Connector